-We frequently get asked about the process and cost of Phase 1 Environmental Site Assessment (ESA) in Houston and across the nation.
-Phase 1 ESA is usually the first step in the process of environmental due diligence.
+We frequently get asked about the process and cost of Phase 1 Environmental Site Assessment (ESA) in Houston, Texas, and across the nation.
+Phase 1 Environmental Site Assessment is the initial phase in conducting environmental due diligence.
 It consists of a detailed report identifying any existing or potential environmental threats to a site.
 Many of our clients have never needed one in the past or are a novice to this domain or the Phase 1 Environmental Site Assessment cost in Houston.
-On the contrary, there are those clients who have had a Phase 1 ESA done in the past but due to a bad experience or feeling overcharged they want to know about any “hidden” costs.
+On the contrary, there are those clients who have had a Phase 1 ESA done in the past, but due to a bad experience or feeling overcharged, they want to know about any “hidden” costs.
 A common question that comes in the process is what’s the cost of Phase 1 ESA in Houston or in the city or state where their property is located.
 This question comes up when we are speaking to prospects in Houston, Dallas, San Antonio, Austin, throughout Texas, and nationwide!

 Some factors that may have an impact on the time needed for a Phase 1 ESA (and thereby the cost) include:

 According to us, the biggest problem is that an environmental professional does not cover every detail they could for the project to evaluate the environmental liabilities and leave the doors open for possible data updates later on.
-Majority of the cases, the consultants do not bother to update the client even if there is a need for one after they have received data from agencies.
-Our motive is to assist our clients in evaluating the potential risks associated with the real estate transactions and we do everything it takes to ensure our reports clarify the environmental liabilities.
+This can result in environmental compliance costs that were not anticipated.
+Majority of cases, the consultants do not bother to update the client even if there is a need for one after they have received data from agencies.
+Our motive is to assist our clients in evaluating the potential risks associated with real estate transactions and we do everything it takes to ensure our reports clarify the environmental liabilities.